armqtt/my-nginx-php74/README.md

-# Docker Container
+# My Docker Container Development Server

-This Docker container is build with support to `Nginx`, `PHP 7.1` (built with PHP FPM) and `MySQL 5.7`.
+This Docker container is build with support to `Nginx`, `PHP 7.4` (built with PHP FPM) and `MySQL 5.7`.
 It is also shipped with `PHPMyAdmin` and `xDebug`.
-Additionally, you can enable support for ionCube Loader, uncommenting the right lines at _docker-php70/php/Dockerfile_.
+Additionally, you can enable support for ionCube Loader, uncommenting the right lines at _docker-php74/php/Dockerfile_.

 ## How to use this repository